nix-community/nixpkgs-wayland/README.md

 Automated, pre-built packages for Wayland (sway/wlroots) tools for NixOS.

 Packages from this overlay are regularly updated and built against `nixos-unstable` and `nixpkgs-unstable`.
+They are published to the binary cache on Cachix.
+Usage instructions are available on the Cachix page: [`nixpkgs-wayland` on cachix](https://nixpkgs-wayland.cachix.org).

 ## Packages